Kashmir Princess

 The Kashmir Princess, or Air India Flight 300, was a chartered Lockheed L-749A Constellation Air India flight.
-On 11 April 1955, it was damaged in midair by a bomb explosion and crashed into the South China Sea while en route from Bombay, India, and Hong Kong to Jakarta, Indonesia.
-Sixteen of those on board were killed, while three survived.
+On 11 April 1955, it was severely damaged mid-air by a bomb explosion and crashed into the South China Sea while en route from Bombay, India, and Hong Kong to Jakarta, Indonesia.
+Of the nineteen occupants, only three survived.
 The explosion was an assassination attempt targeting Chinese Premier Zhou Enlai, who missed the flight either due to a medical emergency or, as one historian concluded, because he had prior knowledge.
 The Chinese government insisted that Hong Kong authorities investigate; they concluded that the Kuomintang were responsible for the bombing.

-Explosion
+Explosion and crash

-Flight 300 departed Hong Kong at 04:25 GMT carrying Chinese and Eastern European delegates, mainly journalists, to the Afro-Asian Bandung Conference in Jakarta.
-At approximately 09:25 GMT the crew heard an explosion; smoke quickly entered the cabin from a fire on the right wing directly behind the No. 3 (or right inboard) engine.
-Upon hearing the explosion and seeing the fire-warning light for the baggage compartment come on, the captain shut off the No. 3 engine and feathered its propeller, fearing the engine would catch fire.
+Flight 300 departed Hong Kong at 04:25 GMT (13:25 local time) carrying Chinese and Eastern European delegates, mainly journalists, to the Afro-Asian Bandung Conference in Jakarta.
+Approximately five hours into the flight, the crew heard an explosion; smoke quickly entered the cabin from a fire on the right wing directly behind the No. 3 (or right inboard) engine.
+Upon hearing the explosion and seeing the fire-warning light for the baggage compartment come on, the captain shut down the No. 3 engine and feathered its propeller, fearing it might catch fire.
 This left three engines running.
 The crew sent out three distress signals giving their position over the Natuna Islands before the radio went dead.

-The captain tried to land the plane on the sea, but the depressurising cabin and the failing circuits made that impossible.
-Additionally, smoke was seeping into the cockpit.
+The captain tried to land the plane on the sea, but the depressurizing cabin, smoke seeping into the cockpit, and failing circuits made it impossible.
 Left with no other option, the crew issued life jackets and opened the emergency doors to ensure a quick escape as the plane plunged into the sea below.

-Crash

 The starboard wing struck water first, tearing the plane into three parts.
-The aircraft maintenance engineer (ground engineer), navigator and first officer escaped and were later found by the Indonesian Coast Guard.
+The aircraft maintenance engineer (ground engineer), the navigator, and the first officer escaped; they were later found by the Indonesian Coast Guard.
 The remaining 16 passengers and crew members, however, drowned at sea.

-Investigators believed that the explosion had been caused by a time bomb placed aboard the aircraft by a Kuomintang secret agent who was attempting to assassinate Chinese Premier Zhou Enlai, who had been scheduled to board the plane to attend the conference but had changed his travel plans at the last minute.